Thinking about Law: The Importance of How We Attend and of Context

 Let me begin with statute: where words are the tools of Parliament – to express law.

-The fundamental method of judicial ascription of meaning in the process of statutory construction can now be seen in the High Court as settled: the task begins and ends with the words of the statute in their context.
+The fundamental method of judicial ascription of meaning in the process of statutory construction can now be seen in Australia as settled: the task begins and ends with the words of the statute in their context.
 That people disagree about meaning does not necessarily mean that they have used different methods to reach their views (one method being right, and the other wrong).
 It may be that the differences come from different views of the whole, how the words sit in their context, which may not be apt for exhaustive explanation, because it depends on the perception of context, including the implicit.
 The meaning of words in their context as a whole may strike people differently.
 Too often rivers of almost meaningless debate follow differences of view as to meaning, when the differences may be explained by different perceptions of the words in their whole context, which perceptions are both open and difficult to explain in words.
 Such differences will be no less likely (indeed probably more likely) when different people read the same words without, and taken out of, their context.

-The doctrine of penalties discloses a struggle over the centuries between definition and abstraction of rules on the one hand, and characterisation by reference to an underlying human relational concept based on experience, on the other.
+The doctrine of penalties (always a mixture of statute, common law and equity) discloses a struggle over the centuries between definition by abstractly formed rules on the one hand, and characterisation by reference to an underlying human relational concept based on experience, on the other.
 This debate has often failed to recognise the crucial difference between construction (ascription of meaning and definition) and characterisation (a conclusion as to substance by reference to the principles and values in play rooted in the reality of human experience or existence).
 The doctrine has, at its heart, a refusal by courts to countenance oppression, private punishment or unconscientious arrangements.
 This was legal policy built on human experience in life and commerce.
 The history of the doctrine from the penal bond with conditional defeasance, through the development of the law of contract and damages saw attempts made to identify tests and rules, most notably the four tests of Lord Dunedin in Dunlop, and the dichotomy of the genuine pre-estimate of damage or penalty.
-The modern doctrine, as expressed by the High Court in Paciocco and by the United Kingdom Supreme Court in Cavendish and ParkingEye reflects a rejection of a rule or definition-based approach founded on the (doubtful) dichotomy of genuine pre-estimate of damage or penalty, and the structure of the rules in Lord Dunedin’s speech, and the adoption of a more evaluative approach, involving the legitimacy of the parties’ commercial and other interests and their protection, inspired by Lord Atkinson’s speech in Dunlop and that of the Earl of Halsbury LC in Clydebank.
+The modern doctrine, as expressed by the High Court of Australia in Paciocco and by the United Kingdom Supreme Court in Cavendish and ParkingEye reflects a rejection of a rule or definition-based approach founded on the (doubtful) dichotomy of genuine pre-estimate of damage or penalty and the structure of the rules in Lord Dunedin’s speech, and the adoption of a more evaluative approach, involving the legitimacy of the parties’ commercial and other interests and their protection, inspired by Lord Atkinson’s speech in Dunlop and that of the Earl of Halsbury LC in Clydebank.
 The notion of proportionality of the contractual provision to the protection of the legitimate interests of the party taking the benefit of the clause was central to the judgments in the two courts.
 This movement away from Lord Dunedin’s four tests and the binary reflex of genuine pre-estimate of damage or penalty has been rejected by the Singapore Court of Appeal, where a rules-based approach has been said to favour certainty.
 With respect, I have my doubts, at least if the certainty is not to be arbitrary.

-Time does not permit full discussion of it this evening, but a consideration of the different paths of development of the principles of restitution in England and Australia in the last 30 years can be seen as a case study in the importance of manner of approach of the hemispheres to legal problems.
-Much of the doctrine in England was built on the taxonomy and structure conceived by Professor Birks that developed into a cause of action removed from equitable values, in a relentless search for rule-based certainty.
+Time does not permit full discussion of it this evening, but a consideration of the different paths of development of the principles of restitution in England and Australia in the last 30 years can be seen as a case study in the importance of manner of approach of the left and right hemispheres to legal problems.
+Much of the doctrine in England was built on the taxonomy and structure conceived by Professor Birks that developed into a cause of action removed from equitable values, in a relentless search for textually-expressed rule-based certainty.
 Australian law has consistently rejected any adoption of unjust enrichment as a cause of action and any abstracted rule-based taxonomy of the subject.
 In Australia, unjust enrichment has consistently been described as a unifying concept operating at a higher level of abstraction, and restitution having equitable influences as its basis.
 Understood in this way, unjust enrichment is a concept relevant to understanding restitutionary claims based on the presence of accepted vitiating factors, drawn from experience and relationships, and to considering the determination of novel cases.

-The research and advances in neuroscience discussed by McGilchrist provide a perspective for thinking about the law: that one should not rely on analytical, abstracted and de-contextualised methods of thought as the totality of any analysis, critical and important as such approaches always will be.
+The research and advances in neuroscience discussed by McGilchrist provide a perspective for thinking about the law: That one should not rely on analytical, abstracted and de-contextualised methods of thought as the totality of any analysis, critical and important as such approaches always will be.
 The crucial task is divining the appropriate focal length for perception, and for the necessary level of abstraction: the point past which further expression of abstraction or further definition is counter-productive, in order to facilitate the reintegration of the abstracted proposition or taxonomical structure into the relevant perceived experiential context: to contextualize the abstracted into experience.
 Law is about people and human existence, their relationships with each other, and the perception and recognition of societal bonds.
 Law is also about power (public and private) and its control.
 In its application, law is often non-linear by virtue of the fact that it is necessarily both relational and experiential.
 Neuroscience tells us that there is the need to balance, and integrate, the explicit and the implicit, the part and the whole.
 This is how the human brain has evolved.

 Very often, the point of tension between our left and right hemisphere ways of thinking as lawyers is in the search for certainty.
 There is often an assumption that certainty can only be achieved by defined rules, and that use of any value-imbued concepts or principles is a detraction from the clarity of defined rule.
 That assumption is driven by an attending to the world only through the left hemisphere.
-It is the left arrogating certainty as its own creation and exclusive possession, as something that can only be found in, and expressed by, words, and words alone.
+It is the left hemisphere arrogating certainty as its own creation and exclusive possession, as something that can only be found in, and expressed by, words, and words alone.
 It is a false and misleading assumption, at least in aid of a proposition of general validity.
 It fails to appreciate that the most important task for any subject or problem for consideration, especially one of meaning or social organisation (such as law), is the ascertainment of the appropriate focal distance at which to perceive and then abstract and generalise about the circumstances of the subject or problem: to contextualise the abstraction into experience.
 It is the appreciation of that focal distance and the contextualisation which will enable such certainty as is possible to be perceived and expressed with the requisite degree of certainty, crafted in words.
 That task will always depend on an appreciation of the nature of the subject or problem, of its context, of the implicit or unknown surrounding it or within which it sits, of the limits of text, and especially, for the expression of a rule, of the need to place the words that are chosen into the operation of the real world.
-The deep wisdom of Lord Mansfield’s expression: “Rules easily learned and easily remembered” epitomises this.
+The deep wisdom of Lord Mansfield’s expression: "Rules easily learned and easily remembered" epitomises this.

 And also in the sense used by philosophers and psychologists.
 See, in this regard, the illuminating explanation expounded by William James in 1890 in The Principles of Psychology (Dover, 1950) Chapter XI, especially 402–404: